margaretalice-a/menzi-project/README.md

 This website works by simply clicking the "Generate Brief" button in the center of the page.
 A random design brief will be generated below with each new click.

-It can be viewed in light mode or dark mode & is a responsive.
+It can be viewed in light mode or dark mode & is responsive.

 ### Light Mode Version ![Light Mode Version](websitelight.png)